clintgrove/databricks-devops/README.md

 #### 4.1 Create the library and variables
 You will need to create Pipeline Library variable groups named the same as mine, or adjust the code to suit the name of your libraries.
 (Look for `- group: Dev-vars` this is the name of the Library group in Devops).

-Add the secret tokens that you created for the SPN's
+Add the secret tokens that you created for the SPN's.
+My libraries are called Dev-vars and Prod-vars.
+Inside these libraries are the secrets `databricksClientSecret: $(databrickstoken-appreg-srvcondevops-dev)` (and one for prod) which I created in the Databricks workspaces.

 #### 4.2 Create the pipeline
 Go to Pipelines/New pipeline.
 Then select Github yaml, then select the repository that you cloned/forked from my repo.